Hermann Alfred Tanner

-Hermann Alfred Tanner (16 October 1873 – 1 September 1961), also known as Major Tanner, was a Swiss publisher, war correspondent, and author.
+Hermann Alfred Tanner (16 October 1873, Bern – 1 September 1961), also known as Major Tanner, was a Swiss publisher, war correspondent, and author.
 Born in 1873 to a publisher father, he trained as a printer, before founding a newspaper company with his father.
 Tanner later was the director of several periodicals, primarily concerning winter sports in Switzerland.
 Tanner had an interest in colour theory, and patented a device for determining colour harmony in 1920.

 During the First World War, Tanner was a war correspondent, reporting first in Eastern Europe, and later Italy; in Eastern Europe, he reported primarily on Galicia, and its surrounding areas.
 Alongside publishing, Tanner was a hobbyist mountaineer, publishing several books on the subject throughout his lifetime.
 He was also a supporter of the constructed language Occidental, and translated several books into the language.
 Tanner died in 1961 in Bern after a period of illness and mental decline.

 Career

 Hermann Tanner was born on 16 October 1873 in Bern, Switzerland.
 His father, Simon Tanner, was a publisher, printer, and head of several Swiss newspapers, including the Romansh-language Fögl Ladin.
 Nothing is known about his mother other than that she was Romansh.

 Hermann completed secondary school in Samedan, Graubünden, then went on to study business as well as Latin, Ancient Greek, and a few Slavic languages.
 Thereafter, he became an apprentice, working in Leipzig and Munich where he learned typography, drafting, composition, and other skills.
 From 1890, after his apprenticeship, Tanner worked as a photographer for his father's publishing company in Samedan.
-In 1901, Tanner became the first managing director of Engadin Press AG, which he co-founded with his father.'
+In 1901, Tanner became the first managing director of Engadin Press AG, which he co-founded with his father.
 From 1904, Tanner worked as a type founder, and from 1903 to 1907 was director of several sports periodicals, including Alpiner Wintersport and Ski.
 He founded Winter im Bergenland, a weekly periodical about winter sport in Bernerland, which was supported by user-submitted advertisements, articles, photographs, and subscriptions.
 Eventually, Tanner left his position managing his father's firm, to move to Bern, working as a writer and publicist.

 Tanner was a major in the Swiss Army, specifically a commandant in the Swiss mountain troops, and was designated zur Dienstleistung (recalled to service).
 During the First World War, Tanner worked as a war correspondent for several Italian and Swiss newspapers.
 He covered a wide range of material through this, from the assassination of Archduke Franz Ferdinand in the earliest stages of the war to several series of reports, covering firstly theaters in Poland and Galicia, and the Italian front from 1915 to 1918.
-In early 1915, when visiting an army camp in Eastern Galicia, Tanner was described by Karl Boleslawski as:'
+In early 1915, when visiting an army camp in Eastern Galicia, Tanner was described by Karl Boleslawski as:

 Tanner published his experiences under the title Front Messages of a Neutral (Frontberichte eines Neutralen) – they were received positively, with a review in Die Gartenlaube calling his work: